New York Center for Facial Plastic Surgery

-Rhinoplasty Before and After Patient 2: Dr. Jacono performed a closed rhinoplasty procedure on this 20-year-old patient, who wanted a smaller, more feminine nose.
+Dr. Jacono performed a closed procedure on this 20-year-old patient, who wanted a smaller, more feminine nose.
 He reduced her nasal hump and created a more refined nasal tip.

-Rhinoplasty Before and After Patient 3: This young woman was unhappy with her bulbous tip and large dorsal hump.
-Dr. Jacono performed a rhinoplasty, smoothing her nasal hump and reducing her nasal tip.
+Unhappy with her bulbous tip and large dorsal hump, Dr. Jacono smoothed her nasal hump and reduced her nasal tip.
 Her nose now completely complements her other facial features.

-Rhinoplasty Before and After Patient 5: This patient was unhappy with her bumpy nasal bridge and downward-sloping tip.
+An unhappy patient with her bumpy nasal bridge and downward-sloping tip.
 Dr. Jacono performed an open rhinoplasty to reduce her dorsal hump and refine her nasal tip.

-Rhinoplasty Before and After Patient 6: This 20-year-old patient wanted a smaller, more feminine nose.
+20-year-old patient wanted a smaller, more feminine nose.
 Dr. Jacono reduced her dorsal hump and slightly lifted her nasal tip.
 He also performed an alar base reduction to make her nostrils smaller.
-The patient loves her new nose.

-Rhinoplasty Before and After Patient 7: This patient underwent an open rhinoplasty with an alar base (nostril) reduction, which correct her over-projected nose, and droopy tip, and dorsal hump.
+This patient underwent an open nose job with an alar base (nostril) reduction, which correct her over-projected nose, and droopy tip, and dorsal hump.
 After surgery, her face appears more feminine and aesthetically balanced.

-Rhinoplasty Before and After Patient 9: This young woman wanted to refine her nasal bridge and lift her tip.
+Young woman who wanted to refine her nasal bridge and lift her tip.
 Dr. Jacono performed a closed rhinoplasty, reducing her nasal bridge and building up her radix with a cartilage graft (the radix is the “root”, or uppermost part, of the nose).